+Welcome to Cannabis Extracts: Solvent vs. Solventless.
 This article provides an overview of the different forms of cannabis extracts.
 We distinguish the two main categories as solvent extracts and solventless extracts.
-You will learn about the different methods of extraction, and understand the pros and cons of each.
+You will learn the basics in order to understand the different methods of extraction.

 I remember my first time walking into a dispensary in downtown Vancouver.
 I thought I knew all there was to know about weed, a reigning cannabis king coming to claim his kingdom.
 A couple steps in and I realized how wrong I was; I wasn’t the king.
 I don’t think I even knew where the castle was.
 This was 2013, and cannabis extracts were still relatively new to the mainstream market.